Interview with Claire Edmondson on 'EXIT' (2018)

 How involved is the band when you're working on a music video?
 Do they have any say over the concept?

 So many of my director friends pitch all the time on music videos and they're typically up against 30-40 other people.
 You can easily go years without landing one.
 My whole thing was that I didn't want to pitch on a ton of videos, so all of the ones I've made have been for friends.
-Basically, I pitch them idea and they say yes or no. Sometimes they give thoughts to help shape it and talk about what's important to them – that's one route.
+Basically, I pitch them ideas and they say yes or no. Sometimes they give thoughts to help shape it and talk about what's important to them – that's one route.
 I've also had record labels send me pitches with ideas already put together.
 For me, it's not realistic to churn out video after video.
-A lot of them are just like ... people hanging out in neon lights and smoking.
+A lot of them are just like... people hanging out in neon lights and smoking.
 I don't have any interest in making that; I need to have something to say.

 I could see you directing a video for Massive Attack.